 Shortly after finishing my master’s degree I moved to Rio de Janeiro, where I started to transform the results of the thesis research into a practically useful tool.
 A lot of time and conversations went into refining the SSTQs, connecting them with the appropriate canvas building blocks, shaping the participatory process elements of the methodology, and hosting several initial workshops to gather feedback and insights.

 Overall, we learned that our approach of integrating sustainability concepts and simple systems thinking principles by asking provocative trigger questions was a fun and effective way to engage people into rethinking their business through a future-oriented mindset.
-It did however soon become clear that we needed a more visual representation to better show the change in the business modeling process and mindset we envisioned: our own business model canvas design template.
+It did however soon become clear that we needed a more visual representation to better show the change in the business modelling process and mindset we envisioned: our own business model canvas design template.

 To be honest, during the thesis research period we had initially already played with different designs and ideas for an alternative, in our eyes more appropriate (systemic) canvas, yet had consciously chosen not to do so and focus on complementing the existing BMC with better questions.
-Many “improved” and altered versions of the BMC exist already, yet by now we believe to have succeeded in making the first design that clearly illustrates the transformative business modeling journey we invite you to endeavor with us.
+Many “improved” and altered versions of the BMC exist already, yet by now we believe to have succeeded in making the first design that clearly illustrates the transformative business modelling journey we invite you to endeavour with us.

 The most important building block(s) of the “Sustainable Start Business Model Canvas” (SSBMC) is, in essence, the unique value proposition.
 And I hear you say: how is that different?
 Rather than just talking about a value proposition sec, the SSBMC has a Triple Value Proposition at its core: